dd32/td-gh-ex/readme.txt

-Added Translation for Polish by Piotr (Email: fansitepoprostugry@gmail.com) Added Translation for Brazilian Portuguese by Valdir Trombini (Email: valdirtrombini@hotmail.com) Added Translation for Italian by Lorenzo Bossi (lorenzobossi83@gmail.com)
+Added Translation for Polish by Piotr (Email: fansitepoprostugry@gmail.com) Added Translation for Brazilian Portuguese by Valdir Trombini (Email: valdirtrombini@hotmail.com) Added Translation for Italian by Lorenzo Bossi (lorenzobossi83@gmail.com) Added Translation for German - SWITZERLAND by Marc Andri Etterlin (m.a.etterlin@lichtundmusik.ch)

 == License ==
 Unless otherwise specified, all the theme files, scripts and images are licensed under GNU General Public License Version 3, see file license.txt